In Anything You Want, author Derek Sivers talks about entrepreneurship, happiness, and life philosophy.

 Chasing money will hardly make most people happy.

 If you enjoy a lot doing something, it might make sense for you to keep doing that.
 Even if it might mean slightly less explosive growth or even making less money.

 I vibe deeply with Derek’s philosophy and that’s why I really loved “Anything You Want“.

 Reading this book reminded me of the English saying “preaching to the converted”.

-It’s in a way similar to The 4 Hour Workweek, but less geeky, more philosophical and, well..
-It comes from a guy who’s build a relatively big business and who, in my opinion, has a lot of credibility for putting his money where his mouth is.
+It’s in a way similar to The 4-Hour Workweek, but less geeky, more philosophical, and, well… It comes from a guy who’s built a relatively big business and who, in my opinion, has a lot of credibility for putting his money where his mouth is.

 Overall, I could recommend this book to entrepreneurs.
-But, most of all, I can recommend it to solo-preneurs, as they are called today.
-It’s especially good for introvert solopreneurs and people who want to live life their way, on their own way.
+But, most of all, I can recommend it to solopreneurs, as they are called today.
+It’s especially good for introverted solopreneurs and people who want to live life their way, on their own way.